 Amniocentesis and Chorionic Villus Sampling (CVS)

-The nuchal scan and NIPT are screening tests for Down’s syndrome, so they can only tell you whether your baby is likely to be affected.
-Although 99 out of 100 babies with Down’s syndrome will be correctly identified by NIPT and the risk of a false positive is very low, you will still be advised to have a diagnostic Down syndrome test to confirm the result.
+The nuchal scan and NIPT are screening tests for Down’s syndrome, so they can only tell you whether your baby is likely to have this condition.

 - Chorionic Villus Sampling (CVS) can be performed between 11 and 14 weeks